ElhamAbbasian/GeneTUKit-Pipeline/documentation/ReadMe.rst

 - To install GeneTUKit, follow the first four steps of GeneTUKit's help page, reachable at http://www.qanswers.net/GeneTUKit/help.html.

-- As it has mentioned in its Readme.txt, it is possible to install the GeneTUKit on MySQL or PostgreSQL databases.
+- As it is mentioned in its Readme.txt, it is possible to install the GeneTUKit on MySQL or PostgreSQL databases.
 In this pipeline, the MySQL version was tested.
 The modified config file should look like this:

      host name:
      DATABASE_HOST=localhost